IBM-Bluemix-Docs/third-party/sell-on-ibm-cloud.md

 If you have a service that you want to provide, you can offer it as an integrated billing service.
 Offering it as an integrated billing service means that users can create an instance of your service automatically.
 You can onboard your service to {{site.data.keyword.Bluemix_notm}} by defining your service, building pricing plans, enabling security, and managing the deployment of your service in different {{site.data.keyword.Bluemix_notm}} environment.
 For more information, see [Services](https://cloud.ibm.com/catalog#services).

 ### Software
-Software includes containerized applications or system images that you can deliver to your customer to run on their own infrastructure.
-For software, the cost for the underlying compute lies on the customer.
+Software includes containerized applications or system images that you can run on your own infrastructure.

 Types of third-party software that {{site.data.keyword.Bluemix_notm}} supports include:
-- Starter kits
+- Starter kits for onboarding
-- Cloud Paks
+- Cloud paks for better security
-- Operators
+- Operators for adding services
-- Images (VSI, OVA, VNF) through terraform templates
+- Images through terraform templates (such as VSI, OVA, VNF)
-- Terraform templates
+- Terraform templates for configuration
-- Helm charts
+- Helm charts for working with applications
-- Operators

 These third-party software items can be deployed onto specified targets, including IBM Kubernetes Service, Red Hat OpenShift, and vCenter Server.

 The process is as simple as providing company information, creating a suitable test environment, setting up team access, and inviting team members to join.
 For more information, see [Getting set up to sell software](/docs/third-party?topic=third-party-get-started) and [Onboarding your software](/docs/third-party?topic=third-party-sw-validate).

 ### Services
-Managed services are similar to software as a service (SaaS).
-The customer runs the infrastructure in their own account and deploys instances by using their integration with the {{site.data.keyword.Bluemix_notm}} Resource Controller.
-For services, the cost of the underlying compute lies on the vendor.
-Tools that are used for onboarding include the {{site.data.keyword.IBM_notm}} Provider Workbench and {{site.data.keyword.cloud_notm}} resource management console.
+Managed services help run the infrastructure in your own account and to deploy instances by using the {{site.data.keyword.Bluemix_notm}} Resource Controller.

 Types of third-party services that {{site.data.keyword.Bluemix_notm}} supports include:
-- Computing
+- Computing services such as SaaS, PaaS, and IaaS
-- Containers
+- Container services that help build containerized applications
-- Storage
+- Storage services for persistent cloud storage and data encryption
-- AI and Machine Learning by integrating with IBM Watson
+- AI and Machine learning services (by integrating with IBM Watson)
-- Analytics
+- Analytics services for analyzing data to deploy in cognitive applications
-- Blockchain
+- Blockchain services for data exchange
-- Databases
+- Database services for high availability, enhanced security, and scalable performance
-- Developer Tools
+- Developer and migration tool services
-- Logging and Monitoring
+- Logging and monitoring services for detecting and troubleshooting issues
-- Migration Tools
-- Integration
+- Integration services for faster integration
-- Internet of Things
+- Internet of Things services for working with application data
-- Security
+- Security services for enterprise-grade cloud security
-- Mobile
+- Mobile services for building and starting mobile applications

+These third-party service items can be deployed onto specified targets, including Provider Workbench and  Resource Management Console (RMC).

-The process is as simple as registering your service with {{site.data.keyword.IBM_notm}}, listing service types, and defining those service types.
+The process is as simple as registering your service with IBM, listing service types, and defining those service types.
 For more information, see [Getting set up to sell services](/docs/third-party?topic=third-party-sw-getting-started) and [Onboarding your service](/docs/third-party?topic=third-party-overview).